Harbinger-3/Ceilidh20/README.md

 ## HTML Installation (for browser usage):

-To use the cipher in a browser, you can simply include the following script tag in your HTML:
+To use the cryptography in a browser, you can simply include the following script tag in your HTML:

 ```html
 <script src="https://cdn.jsdelivr.net/gh/Harbinger-3/Ceilidh20/src/ceilidh20.min.js"></script>